About the Saskatchewan Music Festival Association

 Alberta and Saskatchewan were the only two provinces to respond.
 Because competitive music festivals have enjoyed such a long history in Saskatchewan, we tend to think that knowledge of the benefits of this system is widespread.
 Certainly the descendants of the first festival supporters know why they invest thousands of hours preparing for their annual local festivals.

-The mandate of the SMFA has continued for over 110 years, and for many children, music festival is their introduction to music and the performing arts.
+The mandate of the SMFA continues into its 115th year, and for many children, music festival is their introduction to music and the performing arts.
 Music training exposes children to the incomparable.
 Music not only provides enjoyment, but also a means of self-expression.
 Studying music is an interesting way to learn the value of practice discipline, and in the case of a band, orchestra or choir, the elements of collaboration.
 In the festival scenario, the competitive aspect allows students to set and attain goals, to learn stage deportment, to listen, to win or lose graciously and to become good audience members.

 SMFA is deeply grateful for continuing support from the Saskatchewan Lotteries Trust Fund for Sport, Culture & Recreation administered by SaskCulture Inc. Thanks to this generous financial support, and the that of our many sponsors and volunteers, the music festival system continues to thrive at District and Provincial levels.